craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/the-biggest-mistake-in-digital-products.md

 * Potential customer: “That sounds really great.
 Let me know when it’s ready and I’ll take a look.”
 * “I just met with (dream prospect) and they said if we build (feature x,y,z), they’ll sign!”

-None of these things are bad in and of themselves, unless they lead you to stop the ongoing process needed to uncover the specifics that will make them true.
+None of these things are bad in and of themselves.
+The mistake is when they lead you to stop the ongoing process that uncovers the specifics that can make those statements true.

 You need some amount of luck to get the details right no matter what.
 To make more of your own luck, the right details have to be *discovered* alongside customers and users.